Hexlet/docs/create-lesson.md

 #### services.conf

-Sometimes you need to have some services running in your exercise (e.g., redis server or database server).
+Sometimes you need to have some services running in your exercise (e.g., Redis server or database server).
 Define the configuration file for supervisord (
 [see example](https://github.com/Hexlet/example_exercise/blob/master/services.conf)).
 Refer to [Docker documentation](https://docs.docker.com/articles/using_supervisord/) for more info.

 #### Makefile